 Fort Lewis College is actively monitoring the spread of coronavirus (COVID-19) in Colorado and taking proactive measures to ensure the health and well-being of each member of our community in accordance with the guidance provided by the Centers for Disease Control and Prevention.

-As faculty, staff, and students learn and work in-person on campus, we have hired a third party vendor to conduct COVID-19 tests for our community.
-Here is the most recent data:
+As faculty, staff, and students learn and work in person on campus, we have hired a third-party vendor to conduct COVID-19 tests for our community.

 For more information about coronavirus in our community, please visit the San Juan Basin Public Health website.

-In order to continue with in-person instruction, we each need to adhere to our pillars of virus mitigation while we are both on and off campus.
+In order to stop the spread of COVID-19 on campus and in surrounding communities, we each need to adhere to our pillars of virus mitigation while we are both on and off campus.

 COVID-19 symptoms may be flu-like, ranging from mild to serious, and include fever, cough, and difficulty breathing.
 Individuals with these symptoms and potential exposure to coronavirus are advised to stay home except to get medical care.
 Call the campus Health Center at 970-247-7355 for guidance.